Woombat84/SIR/README.md

 ![alt text](https://github.com/Woombat84/SIR/blob/master/Picture/predelete.png "note: their maybe a more path's with in this structur")
 4. Delete everhting between </ImportGroup> EXCEPT the two top lines.
 5. Save.
-*The end result should look like this:
+..*The end result should look like this:
 \
 ![alt text](https://github.com/Woombat84/SIR/blob/master/Picture/deleted.png "End result")
 6. Add property sheets in visual studio for openCV and intel.realsense both can be located in the RealSense SDK libaery.